-During the meeting of Board of the Directors during the financial year under review, the performance of the Group were reviewed and deliberated by the Board, including, but not limited to, the adequacy and effectiveness of risk management and internal control system in relation to the strategic objectives of the Group.
+During the meeting of the Board, the performance of the Group were reviewed and deliberated, including, but not limited to, the adequacy and effectiveness of risk management and internal control system in relation to the strategic objectives of the Group.

-Through these board meetings, Executive Directors, being the collective body responsible for the setting and achievement of the corporate objectives and for the observance of management authorities as well as financial affairs management, provided the Board with the confirmation of adequacy and effectiveness of system of internal controls, in material aspects, on potential risks exposure deliberated during such meetings.
+Through these board meetings, Executive Directors, being the collective body responsible for the setting and achievement of the corporate objectives and for the observance of management authorities as well as financial affairs management, provided the Board with the confirmation of adequacy and effectiveness of system of internal controls, in material aspects, to manage risk exposures deliberated during such meetings.